What is a Pantograph, and How Does It Power Train?

 Pantographs come in diverse shapes and sizes, depending on the power requirements or the train speed.

-Other factors that influence the type of pantograph used include the train set and the power supply systems.
+Other factors influencing the type of pantograph used include the train set and the power supply systems.
 Notwithstanding, they have the same essential components.

-Before answering the question clearly, we need to understand the components; how does a pantograph work on a train?
+Before answering the question, we must understand the components: how does a pantograph work on a train?

-The key components are the lower and the upper arms; in essence, they form the most crucial connections on the pantograph.
+The key components are the lower and the upper arms; they essentially form the most crucial connections on the pantograph.

 As a result, it forms a connection to transmit the electric energy from the overhead line.

-The upper arm connects to the collector head or pan, which is the only part that touches the wire pickup.
+The upper arm connects to the collector head or pan, the only part that touches the wire pickup.

 You will find metalized carbon strips on the head that collect the electrical energy and transmit it down the pantograph.